-The steel group FA is not included in ISO 3506 but will most probably be included in the future.
+Steel group FA is not included in ISO 3506 (all parts), but will probably be included in a future edition.

-Steels of this steel group are so-called duplex steels.
-The first FA steels to be developed had some drawbacks that have been eliminated in the recently developed steels.
-The FA steels have better properties than steels of the types A4 and A5 especially as far as strength is concerned.
+Steels of this steel group are the so-called duplex steels.
+The FA steels developed at first had some drawbacks, which were eliminated in the steels developed later.
+FA steels have better properties than steels of grades A4 and A5, especially where strength is concerned.
 They also exhibit superior resistance to pitting and crack corrosion.